 Once installed, you can access Spotify from the Debian application search.
 For that, click on the Activities tab on the top left corner of your desktop, Then in the search bar, type spotify.
 When its icon appears, click on it to launch it.

 Alternatively, just type spotify on your Terminal:

 The application opens in the following view by default.

 Click on LOG IN if you already have a Spotify account enables otherwise create a new account using the SIGN UP FREE button.

-So these were the two methods which you can use to install Spotify on your Debian OS.
+So these were the two methods that you can use to install Spotify on your Debian OS.
 You can use any one of these methods that you find more convenient.